-Fixed & variable Pitch
+Fixed & variable pitch MT propellers

 Background: Gerd Muhlbauer has been a leading light in the propeller business for many years, and was the Technical Chief of Hoffman Propeller before setting up his own business over 25 years ago.
 This has expanded very successfully, and the company now produces a huge range of propellers for almost all applications, both for fixed and variable-pitch.

 MT propellers are effectively the only choice for unlimited level aerobatic aircraft, which is probably the hardest and most demanding application for any propeller.
 Indeed in every World and European Aerobatic Championship since 1998 every competitor was flying with an MTV variable-pitch propeller!